 North of Queenstown is Earnslaw Burn – a glacier melting to create a series of waterfalls, which can be seen when Bilbo and The Company leave Rivendell.
 It can be accessed on the Earnslaw Burn track or by a helicopter tour.
 Another walking track used in the filming was the Passburn Track used to show The Company walking towards the Misty Mountains.
-The Remarkables, which can be seen from Queenstown, were also used to depict the Misty Mountains.
+The Remarkables, which can be seen from Queenstown, was also used to depict the Misty Mountains.

 Strath Taieri, near Dunedin, was chosen for its rocky outcrops to film the chase between the orcs and The Company.